jakobzhao/geog4572/readme.md

 > **Catalog Course Description: GEOVISUALIZATION III: GEOVISUAL ANALYTICS (3).** Concepts and techniques underlying the production of maps by computer.
 Practical experience with a variety of computer mapping packages.

-> :bell: **Please pay attention to the Grading Creteria which I attaches in this page, In general, We only slightly updated it, as below**
+> :bell:  **Please pay attention to the `grading creteria` section which was attached in this page, we slightly updated it as below**
 >
-> [1] A typo is corrected: there are 6 labs rather than 2;
+> [1] A typo was corrected: there are 6 labs rather than 2;
 >
 > [2] Lab 6 becomes optional rather than required.
 If you can finish lab 6, there will be 25 extra points;
 >
-> [3] We plan to randomly assign the quizzes/homework assignments, from 5/18, ther will be no more quizzes or homework assignments;
+> [3] From 5/18/2018, there will be no more quizzes or homework assignments;
 >
-> [4] There will be no more project development assignment for each final project group; and
+> [4] From 5/18/2018, there will be no more project development assignment; and
 >
-> [5] Other than the lecture on `structure from motion`, the lab 6 `(fielwork and point cloud geoviz)`, there will be no more new matertial.
-The lectures and office hours will focus on helping each group to finish their final projects.
+> [5] Other than the lecture on `structure from motion` and lab 6 `(fielwork and point cloud geoviz)`, there will be no more new lecture matertial.
+The lectures and office hours will be primarly used to help each group to complete the final projects.
 >
 > If anything you still need clarification, please directly contact the instructor or the TA.